 My new book has been plotted, written and is now under going a rigorous edit.
 Set in the 1890’s in an East Anglian village, it combines fact and fiction with a large dose of mystery and a generous sprinkling of genealogy.
 This illustration gives a teaser of the back theme.

-Download Vote for Murder from Amazon Kindle here
+Download Vote For Murder Amazon Kindle here

 This new book, published by Poppyland Publishing with the support of the Heritage Lottery Fund and Overstrand Parish Council, tells the story of all the soldiers, sailors and airmen of Overstrand and Suffield Park who died in the First World War.
 It also gives accounts of those who returned to the village after the conflict.